-Professor Jenn Dowd has been awarded a European Research Consolidator grant for a project to understand the reasons for stalling life expectancy in some parts of the world.
+Professor Jennifer Dowd has been awarded a European Research Consolidator grant for a project to understand the reasons for stalling life expectancy in some parts of the world.

 The highly-competitive awards are given to Europe’s most innovative, high-impact academics, ‘all selected solely based on excellence’, according to Mariya Gabriel, European Commissioner for Innovation, Research, Culture, Education and Youth.